logicxd/Combine-Bills-Using-Gmail/README.md

 ### Check Logs

-Logs will be created at the root level as [output-combined.log](output-combined.log) and [output-error.log](output-error.log) everytime it runs.
+Logs will be created at the root level as `./output-combined.log` and `./output-error.log` everytime it runs.
 You should be able to see it in the console logs and in those files.

 ### How Do Attachments Work?